ansible/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

 In the above play we defined 3 tasks and use the group ``cloud-vm`` as target to handle all VMs in the cloud but instead SSH to these VMs, we use ``delegate_to: localhost`` to execute the API calls locally from our workstation.

 In the first task, we ensure we have a running VM created with the Debian template.
 If the VM is already created but stopped, it would just start it.
-If you like to change the offering on an existing VM, you must add ``force: yes`` to the task, which would stop the VM, change the offering and start the VM again.
+If you like to change the offering on an existing VM, you must add ``force: true`` to the task, which would stop the VM, change the offering and start the VM again.

 In the second task we ensure the ports are opened if we give a public IP to the VM.